mittelmark/pantcl/README.md

 # Installation

+Please note, that you must have a tclsh executable in your PATH to use this tool.
+On Ubuntu systems you can install Tcl using your package managers like
-Download the latest build from the Github page here:
+this: `sudo apt install Tcl`.
+If you have a `tclsh` executable in your `PATH` you then download the latest build from the Github page here:

 [https://github.com/mittelmark/pantcl/suites/10308343684/artifacts/506919635](https://github.com/mittelmark/pantcl/suites/10308343684/artifacts/506919635)

 Unpack the Zip-Archive and make the file pantcl.tapp executable you can rename it for instance as well to something like `pantcl.bin` or just `pantcl`.
 Then move it to a folder within belonging to your `PATH` variable.
 For instance "~./bin" or "~/.local/bin".

-This file, "pantcl.bin"  contains all the filters mentioned above.
+This file, "pantcl.bin",   contains all the filters mentioned above.
 You can try out the installation by creating a simple Markdown file with some embedded Tcl code like this:

 ```
      ---